David Hampton

 David Hampton (April 28, 1964 - July 18, 2003) was an American con artist and robber who became famous in the 1980s after he convinced a group of wealthy Manhattanites to give him money, food, and shelter under the pretense that he was the son of Sidney Poitier.
-David Hampton's story became the inspiration for a play titled Six Degrees of Separation which was adapted for a film of the same name.
+David Hampton's story became the inspiration for a play titled Six Degrees of Separation, which was adapted for a film of the same name.
 David Hampton died of AIDS-related complications in 2003.

 Background

 Hampton was born in Buffalo, New York, and was the eldest son of an attorney.
-He moved to New York City (NYC) in 1981 and stumbled upon his now-famous ruse in 1983 when he and another man were attempting to gain entry into Studio 54.
+He moved to New York City in 1981 and stumbled upon his now-famous ruse in 1983 when he and another man were attempting to gain entry into Studio 54.
 After the club denied Hampton and his partner entry, Hampton's partner decided to pose as Gregory Peck's son while Hampton assumed the identity of Sidney Poitier's son.
 They were ushered in as celebrities.
 Thereafter, Hampton adopted the persona of "David Poitier" to obtain free meals in restaurants.
 He also persuaded at least a dozen well-off people to give him shelter and money, including Melanie Griffith, Gary Sinise, Calvin Klein, John Jay Iselin, the president of WNET; Osborn Elliott, the dean of the Columbia University Graduate School of Journalism; Leonard Bernstein, and a Manhattan urologist.
 Hampton used different lies to fool his victims; he convinced some that he was an acquaintance of their children, some that he had just missed a plane to Los Angeles with his luggage still on it, and some that his belongings had been stolen in a mugging.

 In October 1983, Hampton was arrested and convicted of fraud and ordered to pay restitution of $4,469 to his various victims.
 After refusing to comply with these terms, he was sentenced to a term of 18 months to four years in prison.